JoseRoca/WinFBX/docs/Graphics/GdiPlus/CGpRegion Class.md

    ' // Make a copy (clone) of the curved region.
    DIM pClonedRegion AS CGpRegion pathRegion.Clone(@pClonedRegion)
+   ' // You can also use:
+   ' IM pClonedRegion AS CGpRegion = @pathRegion

    ' // Fill the cloned region with a red brush. graphics.FillRegion(@solidBrush, @pClonedRegion)